StarBobis/DumpedFileAnalysis/README.md

 # Acknowledgements
-Without their original 3dmigoto repository the 3Dmigoto-Tailor repository is meanless.
+Without their original 3dmigoto repository the NMBT-Community repository is meanless.

 Huge thanks to Chiri,DarkStarSword,bo3b and 3Dmigoto original author group.